kubernetes/sig-release/release-team/role-handbooks/communications/templates/feature-blog-messages.md

 >

 > [!Note]
-> In your placeholder PR, use `XX` characters for the blog `date` in the front matter and file name.
+> In your placeholder PR, use the current scheduled overall release date for the blog `date` and add a `draft:true` to the front matter.
 We will work with you on updating the PR with the publication date once we have a final number of feature blogs for this release.
 ```

 With this one, you'd need to update the following placeholders: